Table of contents

 Template for your offboarding checklist

-• Week of notice
+• Week of termination

 • 2 weeks before the last working day